oahull0112/ESIFHPC4/Q-Chem/README.md

 ## Benchmark test results to report and files to return

-Vendors are expected to run Q-Chem tests on one and/or more computing nodes and BrianQC tests on one and/or more computing nodes with one and/or more GPUs until the wall time doesn't decrease, although we don't expect Q-Chem will have a good scaling for multi-node jobs (especially for smaller jobs).
+Vendors are expected to run Q-Chem tests on one and/or more computing nodes and BrianQC tests on one and/or more computing nodes with one and/or more GPUs until the wall time doesn't decrease, although we don't expect Q-Chem/BrianQC have good scaling for multi-node jobs (especially for smaller jobs).
 The "output" file from "get_result.sh" script for each test should be returned to NREL.